Why modern and contemporary art conservation?

 A visitor to the Winterthur Museum conservation labs recently asked me why the PMA’s Christian Dior heels were worth saving.
 A dialogue ensued on how we understand value – and how the definition can shift when considering different cultural artifacts/materials.

-This pair of heels may not seem initially seem important, but their value is revealed when context of manufacture is considered:
+This pair of heels may not seem initially seem important, given their lack of association with a famous owner or highlight of Maison Dior design aesthetic.
+Their value is revealed when context of manufacture is considered:

 The shoes (c.
 1968/9) were produced as part of Dior’s daywear collection, a newly developing idea in the fashion world in the 1960s that allowed a broader audience to access designer brands.
 The original high-gloss patent leather finish is looking forward, both in the physically, being made of a polyester/polyurethane blend, and idealistically, drawing inspiration from the vinyl space suits of astronauts.
 The pilgrim-style pump with thick heels and square toes is a nod to practicality, but designed to be paired with either a miniskirt or a pant suit – these shoes were made for a modern woman.